Posts

 Of course hydrogen is a much more efficient fuel than fossil fuels.
 The process of passing hydrogen through a fuel cell is much more effective than the petrochemicals.
 Consequently, used in the conventional fossil fuel engines.
 That we still use today in large numbers.
 Also unlike the electric powered cars, hydrogen can store the energy that it creates.

-Another great advantage of Fuel cells is that it produces “zero”emissions and will not pollute the Planet giving us all a greener future, this has got to be the way forward and not the all electric cars that a been produced at the moment, although I still think that the electric car will be part of the mix.
+Another great advantage of fuel cells is that they produce “zero emissions and will not pollute the planet, giving us all a greener future.
+This hydrogen fuel cell is moving forward, and not all electric cars have been produced at the moment, although I still think that electric cars will be part of the mix.

 Six hydrogen cars filling stations for London to start with

 The new ix3 5 drives without any noise and only emits water from the exhaust.
-It has no gearbox and has drive selector say like an automatic gearbox.
+It has no gearbox and has a drive selector, like an automatic gearbox.

 To see a great article about this new car…http://www.honestjohn.co.uk/news/green-motoring/2013-07/hydrogen-powered-cars-step-closer-to-production-reality